gaebar/mentorlink/README.md

 # MentorLink

-**MentorLink** is a Spring Boot–based web application that helps organizations manage their mentorship programs by assigning projects to mentors and tracking their workload.
+**MentorLink** is a Spring Boot–based web application designed to help organizations run mentorship programs efficiently.

-## Inspiration

-This project was inspired by my experience as a mentor and speaker in **July 2025** during a two-week summer coding camp organized by the nonprofit organization **Kode with Klossy**.
-The camp focused on web development and STEAM education (Science, Technology, Engineering, Arts, and Mathematics) for girls and non-binary teens aged 13 to 18.

-MentorLink builds on that experience to simulate how organizations can structure and scale mentorship programs effectively.
+It provides tools for assigning projects to mentors, enforcing workload limits, and retrieving mentor availability — making it easier to scale and manage structured mentorship initiatives.

-## Features
+## Core Features

 The application allows administrators to:

-- Allocate a new project to a mentor (max 3 projects per mentor)
+- Allocate a new project to a mentor (up to 3 projects per mentor)
 - Retrieve mentors based on the number of projects they are mentoring
 - Update the mentor assigned to a specific project
 - Delete a project and automatically update the mentor’s workload

-> Future enhancements will include the ability to register interns and match them to mentors based on skills and interests.
+Planned enhancements include the ability to register interns and match them to mentors based on skills and interests.

+## Workload Tracking

+MentorLink keeps track of each mentor’s workload by counting the number of active projects assigned to them.
+The system enforces a maximum of three projects per mentor.
+Each time a project is created, updated, reassigned, or deleted, the workload count is automatically adjusted in the database using Spring Data JPA.
+Mentors can also be queried based on their current workload, allowing administrators to make informed assignment decisions.

-## Tech Stack
+## Technical Stack

 - Java 21
 - Spring Boot 3.2.x